 A: No!
 Whether you do our quick registration on our website or even go ahead and get started on your full employment application, this information is simply used to get the process started.
 Then if you decide you're ready to travel with us, we have the information to find you the perfect position.
 You are not at all obligated to take a position with us just because you fill out an application or speak to a career specialist.

 Q: How long will it take to approve my application and find an assignment?

 A: Your application is complete as soon as your employment profile is fully filled out and we have checked your references.
 Assuming your paperwork and documentation is in order and you have a current license in the state to which you're traveling, you could begin your first travel nurse or allied assignment within as little as one week.
 (They say the waiting is the hardest part, but we know it’s actually the paperwork.)

 Q: Do I need to sign an employment contract in order to work with trustaff?

-A: No. You only sign an assignment agreement for each position you take, which delineates all details for that particular placement, including the start date, end date, and other pertinent details.
+A: No. You only sign an agreement for each position or "assignment" you take, which delineates all details for that particular placement, including the start date, end date, and other pertinent details for that specific position.

 Q: How long are travel assignments?

 A: A typical travel nurse or allied assignment is 13 weeks, but we offer a wide range of assignments as well as permanent positions.
 If you're looking for something longer or shorter, simply let your recruiter know and they'll do their best to accommodate your schedule.